Enhance your career opportunities by developing practical and transferable skills.

-The RED Award (Reading Experience and Development Award) is a formal record of all your placements and volunteering and is included in your University transcript.
+The RED Award (Reading Experience and Personal Development) is a formal record of all your placements and volunteering and is included in your University transcript.
 This allows you to make the most of extra-curricular activities and experiences undertaken outside of your academic course and to share these with prospective employers on graduation.

 Come to an Open Day